priteshgudge/pick_place_3dperception/WRITEUP.md

 Image -> Voxel Grid Downsampling -> Passthrough over Z-Axis -> Passthrough over X-Axis -> Outlier Filter -> RANSAC PLANE Filter -> Done

-For each of these sections, I'll list my observactions:
+For each of these sections, I'll list my observations:

 **Voxel Grid:** The hardest thing to learn here was what the LEAF_SIZE actually meant.
 I kept thinking it meant that something like "1" meant one point in each "area."
 I didn't realize that the leaf is actually defining the "area."